vanthonguyen/Picasso/README.md

 $ python make_tfrecord_s3dis.py
 ```
 3. Training and Testing
-- All of the trained models and our results on ShapeNet and S3DIS can be downloaded from [this link](https://drive.google.com/open?id=1-085Tp4RI3eNbZSlOUo7T_F2qcjB8JeE).
 - **ShapeNetCore**
   * To train a model to classify the 55 object classes:
     ```